aldebaran/qibuild/doc/source/other/cmake.rst

 * world is a package in a :term:`toolchain`

-* world is a library that has been fond by a custom qibuild module in `cmake/qibuild/modules/world-config.cmake`
+* world is a library that has been found by a custom qibuild module in `cmake/qibuild/modules/world-config.cmake`

 * world is a library installed on the system that has been found by